A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Estimating Distributions of Noise Parameters

 \section{Estimating Distributions of Noise Parameters}

 The bit-flip gate error model Eq.~\eqref{eq:pm} and the measurement error model Eq.~\eqref{eq:me} together provide us forward models to propagate noise in QC algorithms.
-Based on these forward models and results from a QC device, we can filtering out the bit-flip errors and measurement errors as such to recover noise-free information.
-Here, a critical step is to identify noise parameters in Eq.~\eqref{eq:pm} and Eq.~\eqref{eq:me} from multiple measurements of some testing circuits.
-The Bayesian approach is suited to solving such inverse problems.
-We will use both the standard Bayesian inference and a novel Bayesian approach~\cite{Butler2018} to infer these parameters.
-The key difference of these two approach is that even though both approaches result in a posterior distribution of the desired parameters, the former consider the exact parameters as constants while the latter treat these parameters as random variables intrinsically.
-In the error model for QC, these two treatments represent different understanding of the underlying physical system (i.e., the device).
-Namely, the standard Bayesian assumes the exact error rates are deterministic, while the other one assume them to be random variables that may vary.
+Based on these forward models and measurement results from a QC device, we can filtering out measurement errors and, in some scenarios, bit-flip gate errors, as such to recover noise-free information.
+Here, a critical step is to identify model parameters $\epsilon_g, \epsilon_{m0}$ and $\epsilon_{m1}$ using repeated measurements of a testing circuit.
+The Bayesian approach is suited to solving this inverse problem.
+In this work, we will use both the standard Bayesian inference and a novel Bayesian approach called \emph{consistent Bayesian}~\cite{Butler2018} to infer these parameters.

-We take a noisy one-qubit gate $\Utilde$ (its error-free version is denoted by $U$) as an example.
-The probability of the occurrence of a depolarizing error is $\epsilon_g$ as shown in Figure~\ref{fig:testing-circ}.
-We set the quantity of interest (QoI) in our case to be the probability of measuring 0 from the circuit in Figure~\ref{fig:testing-circ}.